bglindner/CEE6720_BIO6720/lab04.md

 3. Examine which of these 10 genomes also contain the *mcr* operon using a method of your choice.

 ## **Step 5: mcr gene tree**
-1. Extract each of the *mcr* operons from each genome encoding it and build a gene tree using the method of your choice.
+1. Extract each of the *mtr* operons from each genome encoding it and build a gene tree using the method of your choice.

 # Results